 Some people have suggested sweetening plain whey and just drinking it straight… But I might suggest blending it into a flavorful smoothie instead, as the whey isn’t exactly a delight for the taste buds all by itself.

 In the mean time, how about a bread that will go beautifully with the cheese spread that the whey came from?
 Flecks of caramelized onions add a unique sweetness to this undeniably savory loaf, complimenting the wholesome grains that support them.
 Excellent for sandwiches, toast, and eating plain, you may find that excess whey isn’t a problem when it can go into this recipe!

-Set a skillet over medium heat and melt the margarine.
+- Set a skillet over medium heat and melt the vegan butter.
 Add in the onion, reduce the heat, and allow it to cook gently until golden brown and nicely caramelized, about 20 minutes or so.
 Let the onion cool before proceeding.

 - In the mean time, combine the whey and sugar, and heat for just 1 minute in the microwave to warm it through, but not get it hot.
 Sprinkle in the yeast, and allow 5 – 10 minutes for it to reactivate and become frothy.